Roasted Mahi Mahi Recipe

 How to Store and Reheat Leftovers

-• To refrigerate, place leftover fish and veggies in shallow, airtight containers.
-Cooked fish can be stored in the fridge for 3-4 days.
+• Store in the fridge: Place leftover fish and veggies in shallow, airtight containers.
+Cooked fish can be stored in the fridge for 3-4 days or in the freezer for 2 to 3 months.

-• To reheat, place in a baking dish and cover with foil.
-Bake in a low oven (275°F) just until heated through; do not overcook.
+• To reheat: Place in a baking dish and cover with foil.
+Bake the fish at 275°F just until heated through; do not overcook.

 Ingredients